syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 **1. Execute an information re-architecture of the existing app**
 The existing app allowed cutomers to view their previous transactions, account balance and next payment date, but fundamentally failed to help customers make a payment and navigate the app in a meaningful way.

-Out goal was to be able to allow customers to make a payment via the app as well as update the Information Architecture to help customers easily see and browse to the content that they need.
+Our goal was to allow customers to make a payment via the app as well as update the Information Architecture to help customers easily see and browse to the content that they need.

 ***My Role***
-I was an interaction designer on the Capital One mobile app across iOS and Android from the start of the project in August 2014.

-I led work refining and iterating features from conception through to delivery working closely with product owners and engineers.
+• Implemented a process to be able to conduct user interviews in-house
+• Gathered user needs and use cases first hand
+• Analysed existing IA's from direct competitors
+• Created multiple options of potential IA's, reviewd with internal stakeholders and customers, further iterated and refined with engineers and product owner

 ***The Outcomes***
+• A diagram of the existing IA of the application, suitable to be expanded to meet future features and requirements
 <img src="/images/posts/capitalone/AppSitemap.png" width="650px">

 **2. Create an experience which respects platform norms and conventions**
+Roughly 1/3 of customers had an Android device, however initial appetiate from the business to create a native Android application was low.
+It was thought this would slow down development, and add additional unnecessary risk and complexity.

+My partners in Engineering were becoming increasingly demotived by the notion of a hybrid app, with heavy usage of non-native elements for the Android platform.

+Essentially, Product was happy to progress with a subpar solution for Android, however Engineering wasn't bought in to the idea.

 ***My Role***
 • Conducted user interviews to hear first hand what customers thoughts and expectations included